shopsys/shopsys/UPGRADE-14.0.md

     -   see #project-base-diff to update your project
 -   prevent duplicate color parameters in data fixtures ([#2911](https://github.com/shopsys/shopsys/pull/2911))
     -   see #project-base-diff to update your project
--   enable crons to be run at specified times the same as crons ([#2922](https://github.com/shopsys/shopsys/pull/2922))
+-   enable feeds to be run at specified times the same as crons ([#2922](https://github.com/shopsys/shopsys/pull/2922))
     -   replace `HourlyFeedCronModule` and `DailyFeedCronModule` with `FeedCronModule` in `config/services/cron.yaml` and set it to be run every time crons are run to ensure that all feeds are generated
     -   `FeedExportCreationDataQueue` has changed, first parameter is now an array of `Shopsys\FrameworkBundle\Model\Feed\FeedModule` instances instead of module names
     -   method `Shopsys\FrameworkBundle\Model\Feed\FeedFacade::__construct()` changed its interface: